Part IV - At The Hermitage

 They stared silently at the narrow valley walled in on its north and south sides by long, parallel ridges that stretched to the horizon yet came together at the point where they were standing.
-They went down the steep road into the valley which eventually brought them to a place of log and timber-frame buildings where ducks and geese and turkeys and chickens freely roamed among the buildings and at the pond on the other side of the road.
+They went down a steep road into the valley which eventually brought them to a place of log and timber-frame buildings, where ducks and geese, turkeys and chickens freely roamed.

 "We're home," said Christian.

 The men toured the Hermitage.
 They saw the craft houses, the bird houses, the barn, the bake oven, the hermits' houses, the fields of hay, corn and flax, the meadows and pastures, the streams, the pond, the hand-dug well and the spring.